 (When you are ready to organize your garage, read this first!)

 While you’re utilizing your garage like I suggest above, it is a lot better if your garage is CLEAN!
 And I mean actually cleaned, not just a rough sweep.
+When is your garage ever going to be completely empty again?!
+Make the most of the emptiness before moving your stuff in!

 1. Dust and Spot Clean Walls:

 Work on dusting light fixtures, walls, built-in cabinets and windows first.
+Dusting pulls things into the air and that debris will land on the floor.

 2. Sweep and then Vacuum: